fatmcgav/fatmcgav-netapp/README.markdown

 Once you have downloaded and extracted the SDK, the following files need to be copied onto your Puppet Master:
 `../lib/ruby/NetApp > [module dir]/netapp/lib/puppet/util/network_device/netapp/`

-Once the files have been copied into place on your Puppet Master, patch needs to be applied to *NaServer.rb*.
+Once the files have been copied into place on your Puppet Master, a patch needs to be applied to *NaServer.rb*.
-The patch file is `files/NaServer.patch`.
+The patch file can be found under `files/NaServer.patch`.
 To apply, change into the `netapp` module root directory and run:

 	patch lib/puppet/util/network_device/netapp/NaServer.rb < files/NaServer.patch